cmu-phil/tetrad-manual-rtd/docs/algorithms/lv-heuristic.md

 ---

-## How LV-Dumb Differs From Other Mixed-Strategy Algorithms
+## How LV-Heuristic Differs From Other Mixed-Strategy Algorithms

 ### vs. **BOSS-FCI** / **GRaSP-FCI**
-- LV-Dumb is **much simpler**.
+- LV-Heuristic is **much simpler**.
 - It does **not** perform the full refinement / collider-correction logic.
 - It produces cleaner but more **conservative** PAGs.

 ### vs. **FCIT**
 - FCIT uses score-guided **targeted CI testing**.
-- LV-Dumb uses none of the CI information (purely score-based).
+- LV-Heuristic uses none of the CI information (purely score-based).
-- LV-Dumb is faster but less expressive.
+- LV-Heuristic is faster but less expressive.

 ### vs. **GFCI/FCI**
-- LV-Dumb avoids the combinatorial CI-testing explosion entirely.
+- LV-Heuristic avoids the combinatorial CI-testing explosion entirely.
 - As a result: fewer false positives, but also fewer discovered latent structures.

 ---

 ## Prior Knowledge Support

-LV-Dumb **fully supports background knowledge**, including:
+LV-Heurstic **fully supports background knowledge**, including:

 - required edges
 - forbidden edges